|►||Choosing A Career|

 This course emphasises competent use of language, grammatical accuracy and systematic vocabulary building along with an improvement of German cultural awareness.

 As part of an Arts degree, this subject is one of three subjects you choose in first year.
 In second and third year you continue with two of the subjects taken in First Arts.
-It may be possible to take an extra year studying abroad.
+Third Year is spent on an Erasmus study year abroad in a partner university.

 Restricted Entry Subjects: students should note that they may choose only ONE from the following traditional Arts subjects: Beginners' German, Léann an Aistriúcháin, Legal Studies, Information Technology, Mathematics and Psychology.